Telangana says meeting on south funds for north not good for country

 The meeting was called against the Terms of Reference by the Centre for the 15th Finance Commission for devolution of Central taxes to states which stipulate that the 2011 Census should be taken as a basis instead of the 1971 Census taken earlier.

 Rajender confirmed that he would not be taking part in the meeting.
-However Andhra Pradesh has confirmed that its finance minister would be part of the meeting.
+However, Andhra Pradesh has confirmed that its finance minister would be part of the meeting.